 How to Choose a Food Processor

 A food processor is one of the most versatile kitchen appliances you can invest in.
-It saves you both time and effort, whether you are just throwing together a quick salad, neading homemade bread dough, or grinding spices for an apple pie.
+It saves you both time and effort, whether you are just throwing together a quick salad, kneading homemade bread dough, or grinding spices for an apple pie.
 Depending on what quality you want and features you plan to use, Food Processors can be a pricey purchase.
 Consequently, it is important to know what you are looking for and choose wisely.
 Your food processor should last you for years to come.

 Many different appliance companies sell food processors.
 As with any other product value, some companies produce higher quality appliances than others.
 KitchenAid, Cuisinart, and Hamilton Beach are consistently rated as the top brands for food processors.
-They provide warranties with their products, along with quality attachments, efficient wattages and various bowl sizes.
+They provide warranties with their products, along with quality attachments, efficient wattages, and various bowl sizes.

 KitchenAid’s and Cuisinart’s prices tend to run higher, but their high ratings and unbeatable sturdiness make their top –of-the-line food processors an essential kitchen tool.
 Hamilton Beach has great quality combined with lower prices.
 Black & Decker also produces an excellent hand processor, great for small projects.
 A few quick cuts, and the job is done.